Fergarram/research-vault/🗂 Cognitive Resesarch/📁 Experiments/🔬 Experiment 001 - Ego Cells.md

 %%`@TODO`
-[ ] Work on a different version of the current program where each cell is not in every layer.
+[ ] Follow the cell specs to implement that.
-[ ] What's the end point?
-I think the end point is actually using the gen algo to get the end result — stick to the end, it's worth it.
+[ ] Implement GA pipeline that works with OpenCL.
 %%